rancher/dashboard/docusaurus/docs/plugins/plugins-getting-started.md

 ## Prerequisites

-You will need a newer version of nodejs installed.
+You will need a recent version of nodejs installed.

 You'll also need the yarn package manage installed, which can be done with `npm install -g yarn`.